aws-samples/aws-hpc-tutorials/content/08-fsx-lustre/05-examine-fs.md

 pcluster ssh -n hpc-cluster-lab --region ${AWS_REGION} -i ~/.ssh/${SSH_KEY_NAME}
 ```

+Continue connecting to the head node of the cluster by saying **yes**

 3. The Lustre Filesystem is mounted only on the Compute Nodes.
 Submit a Slurm job to allocate a compute node

 ```bash
 srun -N 1 --exclusive --pty /bin/bash -il
 ```
+It will take around 5 mins to get your compute node.

 4. Confirm that the lustre filesystem is mounted on the compute node and is available.